 The Willow fire started Sunday afternoon near the base of Mount Massive in Lake County and evacuations were quickly put in place for campers and hikers near Turquoise Lake west of Leadville.

 Evacuation and preevacuation orders are in effect, according to the Lake County Office of Emergency Management.
-Monday morning the county said little had changed overnight.
+Tuesday morning officials the fire was active Monday afternoon and was mapped overnight at 1,919 acres.